dward2/BME547/syllabus.md

   semester.
 * Instructors and teaching assistants will only review code that is committed to your repository (no emailed code!).
-* All of the commits associated with your repository are logged with your name and a timestamp, and these cannot be modified.
+* All the commits associated with your repository are logged with your name and a timestamp, and these cannot be modified.
 Use descriptive commit messages so that your group members, instructors, and teaching assistants can figure out what you have done!!
 You should not need to email group members